 Your app has a profile inside Slack, just like people do.
 When you upload your app to the directory, you can pick a color that reflects your brand.
 It's like your app's aura.

 People browse Slack apps from a selection of popular categories in the App Directory.
 Choose up to three categories from this list:

-Analytics, Bots, Communication, Customer Support, Design, Developer Tools, File Management, Health & Medical, HR, Marketing, Office Management, Payments & Accounting, Productivity, Project Management, Sales, Security & Compliance, Social & Fun, Travel
+Analytics, Bots, Communication, Customer Support, Design, Developer Tools, File Management, Health & Wellness, HR & Team Culture, Marketing, Office Management, Finance, Productivity, Project Management, Sales, Security & Compliance, Social & Fun, Travel, Voice & Video, Media & News

 Make sure you don't infringe on anyone else's trademark or copyright, Slack's or otherwise.